get-convex/convex-fivetran-source/docs/overview.md

 - `_fivetran_deleted` (BOOLEAN) indicates if the column was deleted in the source.

-Fivetran adds this column to give you insight into the state of your data and the progress of your data syncs.
+Fivetran adds these columns to give you insight into the state of your data and the progress of your data syncs.